awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 ### Permissions details<a name="sec-iam-manpol-AWSServiceRoleForImageBuilder-details"></a>

 This policy is attached to the Image Builder service\-linked role when the role is created through Systems Manager\.
+To review specific permissions that are granted, see the [policy example](#sec-iam-manpol-AWSServiceRoleForImageBuilder-policy) in this section\.
+For more information about the Image Builder service\-linked role, see [Using service\-linked roles for EC2 Image Builder](image-builder-service-linked-role.md)\.

 The policy includes the following permissions:
 + **CloudWatch Logs** – Access is granted to create and upload CloudWatch Logs to any log group whose name starts with `/aws/imagebuilder/`\.
 + **Amazon EC2** – Access is granted for Image Builder to create images and launch EC2 instances in your account, using related snapshots, volumes, network interfaces, security groups, and key pairs as required, as long as the image, instance, and volumes that are being created or used are tagged with `CreatedBy: EC2 Image Builder` or `CreatedBy: EC2 Fast Launch`\.